 It is vital to seek expert legal advice as early as possible to help you achieve a favourable outcome in your extradition case.

 Extradition is the process by which a person is transferred, often against their will, to face prosecution, trial or sentencing in another country.

 A person can be liable for extradition if they are accused or convicted of a crime in a foreign country.
 Countries without an existing extradition arrangement with the UK are able to extradite individuals through special circumstances.

 If an arrest is made, a bail application will be submitted at the first appearance.
 Where an extradition request is made, our team will thoroughly review the background circumstances and provide clear advice on the opportunities to challenge it.

 - Human rights considerations, such as the right to a fair trial, the right to a family life, and the right not to suffer inhuman or degrading treatment

 - Defence against specific content in the extradition request

-Our team is well skilled in gathering the best evidence to support any challenges to extradition.
+Our team is skilled in gathering and presenting the best possible evidence to support any challenges to extradition.

 How does extradition from the EU work?

-Once the court has examined the warrant and deemed it in order, it will then establish whether the subject of the EAW consents to extradition.
-If consent is given within 21 days, there must be a full hearing where the case can be argued properly and the defence can be presented.
+Once the court has examined the warrant and deemed it to be in order, it will then establish whether the subject of the arrest warrant consents to extradition.
+If consent is not given within 21 days, there will be a full hearing where the case can be argued properly, and the defence can be presented.